VIJAYADASS/Coursera/README.md

 A landing section with an avatar picture and a short bio|
 A section to display your featured projects as cards in a grid fashion |
 A contact me section with a form to allow visitors to contact you |
+# UI & UX Principle | Grid and Constraints
+create the responsive grid in Figma